 4. Fatigue evaluation for the harmonic loads

-Our Team of Engineers performs thermal, stress and vibration analysis for clients in industries including energy, manufacturing and petrochemical.
+Our Team of Engineers performs thermal, stress and vibration analysis on various equipment for clients in industries including energy, manufacturing and petrochemical.